vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 *labhyate*

-“The *kaulas* ,” says the Dī, “are those who know that *kula* is the body
+“The *kaulas* ,” says the Dī , “are those who know that *kula* is the body

 and that it can have a very great use.”
 31

-Concerning the meditation on the feet of the Master, the Dīquotes the following stanza: “One is the shape of Śiva, luminous by himself
+Concerning the meditation on the feet of the Master, the Dī quotes the following stanza: “One is the shape of Śiva, luminous by himself

 \[ *prakāśa* \]. \[One, too,\] is the ‘being’ or essence \[ *tanu* \] which is its awareness \[ *vimarśa* \].
 The supreme, total fusion of these two aspects \[of the supreme deity\], such is the imprint of the feet \[of the Master\].
 It is in essence the supreme Śiva.”
 The supreme godhead is, in the nondualist Śaiva traditions, both light \( *prakāśa* \) and free consciousness \( *vimarśa* \), a reality that only those who are devoted to the feet of the Master will enjoy.

 The “meeting with the Yoginīs” \( *yoginīmelana* \) is a collective *kula* ritual in which participants, by pair, male and female, under the guid-ance of their guru, worship the deity, the ritual usually including the sexual union of the participating couples.
-The Dīunderlines the festive, joyful atmosphere of the rite, in which the adepts, fully instructed according to the traditional teaching, free from doubt, enjoy the union with the deity.
+The Dī underlines the festive, joyful atmosphere of the rite, in which the adepts, fully instructed according to the traditional teaching, free from doubt, enjoy the union with the deity.

 \[So it is and\] not otherwise, I promise you, O Goddess, Beauty of the Family\! //80// Those who, deprived of the tradition, are infatuated with their own science, since they transgress the rule, the rays \[of consciousness\] destroy them. //81//